llambiel/letsecureme/post.md

 ## Let's Encrypt overview

-Let's Encrypt is a new open source, fully automated certification authority that provides free SSL certificates.
-Let's Encrypt root certificate is also well trusted by most [browsers](https://community.letsencrypt.org/t/which-browsers-and-operating-systems-support-lets-encrypt/4394).
+Let's Encrypt is a new open source, fully automated service that provides free SSL certificates.
+The Let's Encrypt root certificate is also well trusted by most [browsers](https://community.letsencrypt.org/t/which-browsers-and-operating-systems-support-lets-encrypt/4394).

-Before starting, below are a few caveats for which not everybody may be comfortable with:
+Before starting, below are a few caveats which not everybody may be comfortable with:

 * It's still in __beta__ phase.
 * It requires root privileges.